-There’s no cure for HIV or AIDS, but there are treatments that help people with HIV live long, healthy lives.
+There’s no cure for HIV, but there are treatments that help people with HIV live long, healthy lives.
 Antiretroviral therapy (ART) is a combination of medicines that slows down the effects of HIV in your body and can help you stay healthy for many years.
 It can also lower or even stop your chances of giving HIV to anyone else.

 Paying attention to your lifestyle can help you stay healthy too.
 This means eating well, getting enough sleep, exercising, learning how to deal with stress, and avoiding alcohol, smoking, and drugs.

 Where can I get treated for HIV?

 It’s important to find a doctor who has experience treating HIV.
 Your local Planned Parenthood health center can help you get the treatment you need.
 HIV.gov can also help you find an HIV doctor and other support services in your area.